MicrosoftDocs/fabric-docs/docs/admin/service-admin-portal-data-model.md

 ## Users can edit data models in the Power BI service (preview)

 Users can edit data models in the Power BI service (preview) tenant settings.
-This setting doesn't apply to DirectLake datasets or editing a dataset through an API or XMLA endpoint.
+This setting doesn't apply to DirectLake semantic models or editing a dataset through an API or XMLA endpoint.

 To learn more, see [Enabling data model editing in the admin portal](/power-bi/transform-model/service-edit-data-models#enabling-data-model-editing-in-the-admin-portal).